-For the reasons set out in the AIC Guide, and as explained in the UK Code, the Board considers these provisions are not relevant to the position of The Edinburgh Investment Trust plc, being an externally managed investment company with no executive employees and in view of the Manager having an internal audit function.
+For the reasons set out in the AIC Guide, and as explained in the UK Code, the Board considers these provisions are not relevant to the position of The Edinburgh Investment Trust plc, being an externally managed investment company with no executive employees.
+It considers an internal audit function unnecessary as the relevant issues are covered by the Manager's internal audit function.
 The Company has therefore not reported further in respect of these provisions.